trans-travel/trans-travel/us/fl.md

 # USA - Florida

-HRC and Equality Florida, LGBT advocacy groups, have issued an advisory travel advisory for the State of Florida.
+HRC and Equality Florida, LGBT advocacy groups, have issued an advisory travel warning for the State of Florida.
 In addition, both LULAC and NAACP have also issued advisories.

 Florida has negative laws and executive orders towards trans people.
 Some of